Travel Photography Gear I Take on a Trip Around The World

 I'm not someone that shoots on burst all the time.
 If I come home with 50 pictures after a day of shooting than I had a busy day, so a few SanDisk Extreme 64Gb SD Cards have more than enough capacity for me.

 What do you think?
-Want to add something to the list?
+Want to add some travel photography equipment to the list?

 Transparency!
 There are affiliate links in this article.
 This means that if you buy anything through those links, we’ll earn a small commission at no extra cost to you.
 Your support is highly appreciated and keeps the site going!